Political views of Bill O'Reilly: Music industry

 Every educator that I've talked to, and I've talked to hundreds, say that the kind of gangsta rap that Ludacris traffics in has debased the culture, made it more difficult for them to teach children and indeed, led children into anti-social behavior.

-In 2007, O'Reilly had a dispute with Nas after the rapper was hired to play a concert at Virginia Tech one year after the school had experienced the Virginia Tech massacre.
+In 2007, O'Reilly became embroiled in a conflict with Nas following the rapper's engagement to perform at Virginia Tech, a year subsequent to the tragic events of the Virginia Tech massacre.
 "Having a rapper who trades in violence perform at Virginia Tech insults the victims, the university and the entire commonwealth," declared Bill O'Reilly.
 Nas subsequently called Bill O'Reilly a racist, and accused O'Reilly of going to extremes for publicity.
 He repeated this stance again in July 2008, when a dispute between Nas and O'Reilly led to Nas taking a petition to Fox News, and appearing on both Fox News, and The Colbert Report.
 Also in 2008, Nas challenged Bill O'Reilly to a public debate, to which O'Reilly did not accept.

-In May 2015, O'Reilly blamed the decline of American religion particularly the declining numbers of American Christians on hip hop music citing the genre as "pernicious entertainment" and an adducing factor for contributing to the decline.
-O'Reilly remarked that people of faith are being marginalized by a secular media and pernicious entertainment and rap industry often glorifies depraved behavior causing the minds of people who consume the music as the least likely to reject religion."
-American rapper Killer Mike subsequently criticized him for his remarks calling O'Reilly "full of more s**t than an outhouse" and then mocked him while he was a guest Real Time with Bill Maher.
+In May 2015, O'Reilly blamed the decline of American religion particularly the declining numbers of American Christians on hip hop music by citing the genre as "pernicious entertainment" and an adducing factor for contributing to the decline.
+O'Reilly remarked that people of faith are being marginalized by a secular media and pernicious entertainment and rap industry, which often glorifies depraved behavior causing the minds of people who consume the music as the least likely to reject religion."
+American rapper Killer Mike subsequently criticized him for his remarks calling O'Reilly "full of more shit than an outhouse" and then mocked him while he was a guest Real Time with Bill Maher.